Services and Activities

-The Hong Kong Shippers’ Council was established to protect and promote the interests of its members and Hong Kong shippers in general.
-They namely convene on matters relating to the transportation of merchandise by sea, land, and air.
+The Hong Kong Shippers’ Council was established to protect and promote the interests of not just its members, but Hong Kong shippers in general.
+This body namely convene on matters relating to the transportation of merchandise by sea, land, and air.

-The Council operates under the guidance of an Executive Committee made up of representatives from 16 major trade associations in Hong Kong.
+The Council operates under the guidance of an Executive Committee comprising representatives from 15 major trade associations in Hong Kong.
 It also derives its broad-based representation and membership from these trade associations.

 THE COUNCIL’S MISSION

 At a regional and local level, the focus of the Council is to:

 • Ensure an open and competitive freight market environment